MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-extensibility.md

 ms.service: azure-dev-cli
 ---

-The Azure Developer CLI supports various extension points you can hook into to customize your deployment pipelines.
-The Hooks middleware allows you to wire up
+The Azure Developer CLI supports various extension points to customize your deployment pipelines.
+The Hooks middleware allows you to execute custom scripts before and after `azd` commands and service events.
+Hooks follow a naming convention using *pre* and *post* prefixes on the matching `azd` command or service event name.
+For example, you may want to run a custom scripts in the following scenarios:
+    * Use the *preprovision* hook to verify that certain system configurations are enabled before deploying your app.
+    * Use the *postup* hook at the end of the pipeline to log data.
+    * Use the *predeploy* to verify certain dependencies are in place.

 ## Azd Command

-The following azd command are supported by hooks:
+The following `azd` command are supported by hooks:

-* infra create (aka provision)
-* infra delete (aka down)
+* preprovision
+* postprovision
+* predown
+* postdown
+* preup
+* postup
+* predeploy
-* restore
+* postdeploy
-* deploy
+* prerestore
-* up
+* postrestore

 ## Service Lifecycle Events

-The following azd service lifecycle events are supported by hooks
+The Azure Developer CLI implements various lifecycle events for services.
+The following `service lifecycle events are supported by hooks:

+* predeploy
+* postdeploy
+* prerestore
-* restore
+* postrestore
-* package
+* prepackage
-* deploy
+* postpackage

 ## Hook Config

-All hook configuration support the following:
+All hook configurations support the following:

 * shell: sh | pwsh(automatically inferred from run if not specified)
 * run: Can either be inline script or path to a file